parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 **inria_**[the name you have asked]

-Note that you might have to **log out R2lab** and relog back in in order to see newly created slices.
+Note that you might have to **log out Reservation Portal** and relog back in in order to see newly created slices.

 While your slice is created, take that chance to inform us of your public SSH key **puclic SSH key**.